 Originally, the western terminus was at the intersection with US 22 at Mulberry Street in Harrisburg.
 The designation then followed the current PA 230 alignment through Dauphin and Lancaster counties to the current PA 283 interchange.
 Just before the current terminus of PA 230 there, the US 230 designation originally followed Old Harrisburg Pike, Main Street through Salunga and Landisville, Harrisburg Pike, Harrisburg Avenue, and North Prince Street to its eastern terminus at US 30 in Lancaster at the intersection with King Street.

 The first change in routing took place in 1932 when the route was extended over Paxton Street and Front Street to its new western terminus at the intersection of Front Street and Market Street where it intersected US 11/US 22/US 111 at the time.
 Three years later, the western terminus was moved once again when the route was extended up Cameron Street to Maclay Street which it followed to Front Street and intersected those same routes.
 The final year of the 1930s saw improvements to widen the route in several locations such as Harrisburg to Middletown, Elizabethtown to Florin, and Cornerstone Drive in Mount Joy to Salunga.
+In the case of those first two sections, the roadway was widened from two to three lanes, which consisted of one travel lane in each direction and a center passing lane both directions could use also referred to as a "suicide lane,"

 Construction began on the first section of limited-access roadway in 1948 between the current eastern terminus of PA 230 and PA 72, while between the intersection with Old Harrisburg Pike and current PA 283 was reconfigured as a four-lane, divided highway.
 The new alignments opened a year later, and with it, the US 230 designation was removed from Harrisburg Pike and Main Street through Salunga and Landisville.
 At the end of the expressway in Lancaster, the designation now followed PA 72 and Dillerville Road to Harrisburg Avenue where it continued on its path to its eastern terminus in Lancaster.